“Forgotten Hollywood”- TCM’s landmark Documentary arrives!

 edmonds bookshop logo_horiz_blue

-I can’t wait for all the fun that’s planned next week at the Edmonds International Film Festival!
+I can’t wait for the fun planned at the Edmonds International Film Festival!

 October 16th, 2010